scenarioo/scenarioo-format/format.md

 Name | Type | Description
 :---|:---|:---
-name        | <a href="#identifier_string">Identifier-String</a>  | **Required.** Use case name, e.g. "log in" or "change profile settings".
-Keep this short and use the description field for more information. description | <a href="#string">String</a>  | This should give a short description of the use case from a business perspective.
-All the use case descriptions together should give a good high level overview of the functionality your software offers. status      | <a href="#string">String</a>  | Whether the use case was a "success" or "failed".
-If not set explicitly Scenarioo will calculate it later from all contained scenarios (it will assume "success" if all scenarios inside the use case are a "success") details     | <a href="#details">Details</a> | Whatever additional information you would like to attach to the usecase object. labels      | <a href="#labels">Labels</a> | Add some info that is interesting on the use case level.
+name        | [Identifier-String](#identifier_string)  | **Required.** Use case name, e.g. "log in" or "change profile settings".
+Keep this short and use the description field for more information. description | [String](#String)  | This should give a short description of the use case from a business perspective.
+All the use case descriptions together should give a good high level overview of the functionality your software offers. status      | [String](#String)  | Whether the use case was a "success" or "failed".
+If not set explicitly Scenarioo will calculate it later from all contained scenarios (it will assume "success" if all scenarios inside the use case are a "success") properties     | Array of [DocuObject](#DocuObject) | Whatever additional information you would like to attach to the usecase object. labels      | [Labels](#Labels) | Add some info that is interesting on the use case level.
 E.g. you could label all use cases with "admin" that can only be performed with the admin role.

 #### Example usecase.json file